pycondor/pycondor/docs/examples/job-dependencies.rst

 :github_url: https://github.com/jrbourbeau/pycondor

 *****************************
-Adding Inter-Job Dependencies
+Adding inter-job dependencies
 *****************************

-Note that specifying inter-job dependencies is a Dagman feature and can only be done when Jobs are being submitted via a Dagman.
-We'll assume we've defined paths to the directories where we'd like our submit, log, etc. files to be written to.
+Note that specifying inter-job dependencies is a Dagman feature and can only be used when Jobs are being submitted via a Dagman.

+We'll assume we've defined
+paths to the directories where we'd like our submit, log, etc. files to be written to.